TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 15/Numbers 15.7.md

 ---

-and for the drink-offering thou shalt offer the third part of a hin of wine, of a sweet savor unto Jehovah.
+and for the drink offering you shall offer the third part of a hin of wine, of a pleasant aroma to Yahweh.